-The Office of the Chairman is pursuing other projects that will advance ACUS's statutory mission and strategic goals through forums, symposia, and other events in partnership with other federal agencies as well as non-governmental organizations.
+The Office of the Chairman pursues other projects that advance ACUS's statutory mission and strategic goals through forums, symposia, and other events in partnership with other federal agencies as well as non-governmental organizations.
 Notable recent events include:

-- Forum on Mass and Fake Comments in Agency Rulemaking (October 2018).
+- Forum on Nationwide Injunctions and Federal Regulatory Programs (February 2020).
+ACUS cosponsored this forum with the George Washington University Law School and American Bar Association's Section of Administrative Law and Regulatory Practice.
+Deputy Attorney General Jeffrey Rosen provided the keynote address, and panelists including a circuit court judge and assistant attorney general-discussed the arguments for and against national injunctions, special issues that arise in challenges to federal regulations, and possible judicial and statutory reforms. - Forum on Mass and Fake Comments in Agency Rulemaking (October 2018).
 ACUS cosponsored this forum with the American University Administrative Law Review.
 Dominic J. Mancini, Deputy Administrator of the Office of Information and Regulatory Affairs (OIRA), provided the keynote address.
-The forum also included several panels consisting of leading academics and agency officials discussing how agencies address mass comments and how the rise of "fake" comments affects the rulemaking process. - Forum on Federal Administrative Adjudication (September 2017).
+The forum also included several panels consisting of leading academics and agency officials discussing how agencies address mass comments and how the rise of "fake" comments affects the rulemaking process.

+- Forum on Federal Administrative Adjudication (September 2017).
 ACUS cosponsored a forum on federal administrative adjudication.
 The forum took place on Capitol Hill with many congressional staff in attendance.
 Topics included technological innovations in adjudication and balancing fairness and efficiency in high-volume adjudication programs. - Symposium on New Developments in Regulatory Benefit-Cost Analysis (September 2017).
-ACUS cosponsored a symposium on regulatory benefit-cost analysis with the George Washington University Regulatory Studies Center and the Society for Benefit-Cost Analysis.
+ACUS cosponsored a symposium on regulatory benefit-cost analysis at George Washington University.
 Former OIRA Administrators Susan Dudley and Sally Katzen appeared as featured speakers.
-The event included discussions on tools for evaluating regulatory and deregulatory impacts and on experience using regulatory analysis to implement new directives.
+The event included discussions on tools for evaluating regulatory and deregulatory impacts and on experience using regulatory analysis to implement new directives. - Forum on Regulatory Capture (March 2016).
+ACUS sponsored a forum exploring special interest influence and the administrative state.
+The event, hosted on the Hill, featured remarks by Senators Sheldon Whitehouse, Mike Lee, and Elizabeth Warren.
+Topics discussed include whether certain types of regulations are less vulnerable to capture than others and whether deregulation is a solution to the problem of capture or is itself evidence of capture.